 Once your sample pack arrives, you can narrow down your choice of paper and print type, as well as format, and get to picking your dream design online.

-Save the dates are best sent out eight months before the wedding, if you’re having a long engagement, but at least 4 months.
+These are best sent out eight months before the wedding, if you’re having a long engagement, but at least 4 months.
 Everyone seems to be getting busier and busier these days and you want to give everyone time to clear their calendar, especially for interstate or overseas guests or for a destination wedding.
 If you think lots of people are going to need to book annual leave and accommodation to attend your wedding, don’t leave it too late (especially if your wedding is around school holidays or an annual celebration).
-You also want to make sure that there is plenty of time between your save the dates and your wedding invites.
+You also want to make sure that there is plenty of time between sending these and your wedding invites.

 When to order the invitations